-Our finding of altered epigenetic outcomes in TBRS prompted us to consider similar investigations in other growth disorders associated with epigenetic dysfunction; Sotos syndrome, a neurodevelopmental disorder with features overlapping TBRS and associated with overgrowth in childhood due to histone methyltransferase NSD1 gene alterations, and Kabuki syndrome, a distinct neurodevelopmental disorder associated with poor growth and histone methyltransferase KMT2D gene alterations.
+Our finding of altered epigenetic outcomes in TBRS prompted us to consider similar investigations in other growth disorders associated with epigenetic dysfunction: Sotos syndrome, a neurodevelopmental disorder with features overlapping TBRS and with association with overgrowth in childhood owing to histone methyltransferase NSD1 gene alterations, and Kabuki syndrome, a distinct neurodevelopmental disorder associated with poor growth and histone methyltransferase KMT2D gene alterations.
 This work defined clear aberrations in epigenetic aging appropriate to the specific nature of each condition.
 In both overgrowth conditions, TBRS and Sotos syndrome, we identified accelerated epigenetic aging as measured by the DNA methylation age calculator (Horvath 2013).
-Conversely patients with Kabuki syndrome clinically characterized by poor growth, displayed decelerated epigenetic age.
+Conversely, patients with Kabuki syndrome, clinically characterized by poor growth, displayed decelerated epigenetic age.
 Epigenetic age has been strongly correlated with chronological age in unaffected individuals in previous studies of a variety of tissue types (Hannum et al. 2013; Horvath 2013).
-The observation of accelerated epigenetic aging in both TBRS and Sotos syndrome potentially results from reduced methyltransferase activity, in addition to increased cell turnover associated with the overgrowth seen with these disorders, with the converse being the case for Kabuki syndrome.
+The observation of accelerated epigenetic aging in both TBRS and Sotos syndrome potentially results from reduced methyltransferase activity in addition to increased cell turnover associated with the overgrowth seen with these disorders, with the converse being the case for Kabuki syndrome.
 Accelerated epigenetic aging has been associated with age-related clinical characteristics and mortality in epidemiological studies.
-For example, accelerated epigenetic age in lymphocytes correlates with reduced physical and cognitive function in the elderly, and increased overall mortality independent of other variables such as BMI, sex and smoking status (Marioni et al. 2015; Chen et al. 2016).
-The molecular basis of TBRS has only been determined relatively recently and as such, most of the affected individuals reported are children and young adults.
-There is therefore still only very limited data available relating to the progression and prognosis of this disorder, meaning that it is not yet possible to determine whether there might any clinical evidence of multi-morbidity indicative of premature aging or a reduction in average life span in TBRS.
+For example, accelerated epigenetic age in lymphocytes correlates with reduced physical and cognitive function in the elderly and with increased overall mortality independent of other variables such as BMI, sex, and smoking status (Marioni et al. 2015; Chen et al. 2016).
+The molecular basis of TBRS has only been determined relatively recently, and as such, most of the affected individuals reported are children and young adults.
+There is therefore still only very limited data available relating to the progression and prognosis of this disorder, meaning that it is not yet possible to determine whether there might be any clinical evidence of multimorbidity indicative of premature aging or a reduction in average life span in TBRS.
 Further long-term natural history studies of TBRS patients will be extremely helpful for determining the clinical implications of the epigenetic age acceleration observed as a feature of this disorder.

-Accelerated epigenetic age has previously been reported in association with specific diseases such as Huntington's disease (+ 3.4 years) (Horvath et al. 2016), Down's syndrome (+ 6.6 years) (Horvath et al. 2015) and Werner's syndrome (+ 6.4 years) (Maierhofer et al. 2017).
-The accelerated epigenetic aging described in association with these disorders is an average increase in epigenetic age which is relatively consistent throughout lifespan.
-A distinguishing feature of carriers of the Amish DNMT3A c.2312G>A; p.(Arg771GIn) variant is the year on year or cumulative increase of accelerated epigenetic aging over life time course, i.e. a true acceleration of epigenetic aging.
-While these studies were not possible for the other DNMT3A variants, this may be indicative of a similar effect on cumulative epigenetic age acceleration over life course in TBRS.
-It is also noted that the gene encoding DNMT3L is located on Chromosome 21, given the previous report of an average DNA methylation age acceleration of 6.6 years in blood and brain tissue in individuals with Down syndrome (Horvath et al. 2015) and the role of DNMT3L in stimulating DNMT3A de novo methylation, further investigations are needed to explore the potential relevance of this intriguing observation.
+Accelerated epigenetic age has previously been reported in association with specific diseases such as Huntington's disease (+3.4 yr) (Horvath et al. 2016), Down syndrome (+6.6 yr) (Horvath et al. 2015), and Werner's syndrome (+6.4 yr) (Maierhofer et al. 2017).
+The accelerated epigenetic aging described in association with these disorders is an average increase in epigenetic age, which is relatively consistent throughout lifespan.
+A distinguishing feature of carriers of the Amish DNMT3A c.2312G > A; p.(Arg771Gln) variant is the year-on-year or cumulative increase of accelerated epigenetic aging over life time course, in other words, a true acceleration of epigenetic aging.
+Although it was not possible to undertake these studies for other DNMT3A variants, this may be indicative of a similar effect on cumulative epigenetic age acceleration over the life course in TBRS.
+It is also noted that the gene encoding DNMT3L is located on Chromosome 21; given the previous report of an average DNA methylation age acceleration of 6.6 yr in blood and brain tissue in individuals with Down syndrome (Horvath et al. 2015) and the role of DNMT3L in stimulating DNMT3A de novo methylation, further investigations are needed to explore the potential relevance of this observation.